hannesmannerheim/qvitter/README.md

 Setup
 -----

-1. Install GNU social with _fancy urls_ enabled (if your instance has "index.php" in its URLs, Qvitter will not work properly) and HTTPS enabled (it's always best to use HTTPS from the beginning, there will be issues with federation if you choose to enable HTTPS later)
+1. Install GNU social _directly under a domain_ (Qvitter is not compatible with subdirectory installs) with _fancy urls_ enabled (if your instance has "index.php" in its URLs, Qvitter will not work properly) _and HTTPS enabled_ (it's always best to use HTTPS from the beginning, there will be issues with federation if you choose to enable HTTPS later)